AWS Client VPN Endpoint Setup: A Comprehensive Guide

 These options are quite expensive and only organizations with good project budget can implement these solutions as it requires a physical VPN device.

-The next option is to have a client to site VPN connectivity.
-You can implement this using solutions like OpenVPN.
 Or use AWS managed AWS Client VPN Endpoint service where you dont have the administrative overhead of managing the VPN server on AWS.
+All the patching and VPN high availability are taken care by AWS.

 What is AWS Client VPN?